PeterNaydenov/fsm/README.md

 ```
 - **action**(required): string.
 The action.
 - **altData**(optional): any.
 Additional data provided to the transition;
-- Method returns: Promise<any>.
+- **Method returns**: Promise of any.
 Returned value is equal to transitionResult.response;